annasbestest/annasbestest.github.io/_posts/2024/2024-09-06-qantas-wine-dashboard.md

   <figcaption>Checksum was used to identify changing wine attributes and trigger a new record as part of the Type 2 SCD table.</figcaption>
 </figure>

+The code to scrape the Qantas Wine store and prepare the SCD table is here: https://github.com/sc0h0/streamlit_qantaswine/tree/main/scrape_code